Mr. Milner Gets Divorced

 Except that as soon as he declares his intentions to the boys at Kreuger’s bar, he runs into the one married man it’s taken him eight years to forget.

 Joe Milner has everything he’s ever wanted: a wife, a family, a house, and a steady job with a path to a promotion.
 So why is he so miserable?
-When Joe runs into Stephen again after eight years apart, he knows it’s too much to hope that they’ll pick up where they left off.
+When Joe runs into Stephen again after eight years apart, he knows it’s too much to hope that they’ll pick up their friendship where they left off.
 But damn, it would be a relief to have someone he didn’t have to perform for.

 As Joe and Stephen’s friendship reignites, Joe gets a firsthand look at what his life could have been if he’d been more honest with Stephen—and himself.
 As all his best-laid plans spiral out of control, Mr. Milner will have to decide what’s more important: fulfilling his duties, or facing up to his feelings.